AT0myks/reolink-fw-archive/README.md

   <summary>B500 (Add-ons) *</summary>

   ### IPC_5158M5M

+Firmwares for this hardware version: 2

 Version | Date | Changes | Notes
 --- | --- | --- | ---
 [v3.0.0.183_21012814](https://home-cdn.reolink.us/files/firmware/20210128firmware/B500_183_21012814.zip)<br />[v3.0.0.183_21012814](https://home-cdn.reolink.us/wp-content/uploads/2021/02/010422061612153326.4775.zip?download_name=firmware_B500_v300183.zip) | 2021‑01‑28 | <ol><li>Optimize the effect of the day and night switch.</li><li>Optimize network transmission.</li><li>Optimize the alert caused by the Day and Night switching.</li><li>When obtaining the IP address by DHCP, the hostname will be changed to the device name (OSD name).</li><li>Fixed the bug that IPC failed to reconnect to the NVR after powering off when setting certain time zones.</li><li>Fixed some known bugs.</li></ol> | If your camera B500's hardware version does not begin with IPC_5158M5M, please wait for the new firmware release.
 [v3.0.0.136_20120914](https://reolink-storage.s3.amazonaws.com/website/firmware/20201210firmware/B500_136+_20120914.zip) | 2020‑12‑09 | <ol><li>Optimize the effect of the day and night switch.</li><li>Optimize network transmission.</li><li>Optimize the alert caused by the Day and Night switching.</li><li>When obtaining the IP address by DHCP, the hostname will be changed to the device name (OSD name).</li><li>Fixed some known bugs.</li></ol> | [Archive](https://web.archive.org/web/20210126120322/https://support.reolink.com/hc/en-us/articles/900004952643-12-09-2020-Firmware-for-B400-D400-B500-D500-B800-D800)

   ### IPC_515B8M5M

+Firmwares for this hardware version: 2

 Version | Date | Changes | Notes
 --- | --- | --- | ---
 [v3.0.0.183_21012814](https://home-cdn.reolink.us/files/firmware/20210128firmware/B500_183_21012814+(1).zip)<br />[v3.0.0.183_21012814](https://home-cdn.reolink.us/wp-content/uploads/2021/02/010418121612153092.6544.zip?download_name=firmware_B500_v300183.zip) | 2021‑01‑28 | <ol><li>Optimize the effect of the day and night switch.</li><li>Optimize network transmission.</li><li>Optimize the alert caused by the Day and Night switching.</li><li>When obtaining the IP address by DHCP, the hostname will be changed to the device name (OSD name).</li><li>Fixed the bug that IPC failed to reconnect to the NVR after powering off when setting certain time zones.</li><li>Fixed some known bugs.</li></ol> | If your camera B500's hardware version does not begin with IPC_515B8M5M, please wait for the new firmware release.<br />.If you don't want to restore your camera settings to factory status, please uncheck/ don't enable the" update configuration File" option.
 [v3.0.0.136_20120914](https://reolink-storage.s3.amazonaws.com/website/firmware/20201210firmware/B500_136_20120914.zip) | 2020‑12‑09 | <ol><li>Optimize the effect of the day and night switch.</li><li>Optimize network transmission.</li><li>Optimize the alert caused by the Day and Night switching.</li><li>When obtaining the IP address by DHCP, the hostname will be changed to the device name (OSD name).</li><li>Fixed some known bugs.</li></ol> | [Archive](https://web.archive.org/web/20210126120322/https://support.reolink.com/hc/en-us/articles/900004952643-12-09-2020-Firmware-for-B400-D400-B500-D500-B800-D800)

   ### IPC_515B8M5M_V2

+Firmwares for this hardware version: 1

 Version | Date | Changes | Notes
 --- | --- | --- | ---
 [v3.1.0.2379_23062900](https://home-cdn.reolink.us/wp-content/uploads/2023/09/120318021694488682.1128.zip?download_name=B500_v3102379_23062900.zip) | 2023‑06‑29 | <ol><li>Optimize smart detection.
 Animal detction is added.</li><li>Optimize recording.</li><li>Optimize night vision.</li><li>Optimize the detection zone setting.</li><li>Optimze the Brightness &amp; Shadows setting.</li><li>Optimize some network features and fix some bugs</li></ol> |